 Commercial Property Management – Huge Savings in Energy Management Today

-The ‘controllable outgoings’ are the ones that you can exercise some discretion and control over.
-You can make the choice about how you do something in the managed property and when it is done (if at all).
-Most repairs and maintenance activities are ‘controllable’, with only the breakdowns being something that you do not know much about and therefore you cannot plan for them.
-Even with breakdowns you have some cost control factors on the repair and the way it is done.
+Most commercial real estate repairs and maintenance activities are ‘controllable’, with only the breakdowns being something you do not know much about and, therefore, you cannot plan for them.
+Even with breakdowns, you have some cost control factors for the repair and how it is done.

-Every year when you plan your property budget, you really should take a serious look at how you are running the building from an energy perspective.
+Every year, when you plan your property budget, you really should take a serious look at how you are running the building from an energy perspective.
 Can you save money?
 Can you recover more energy costs?
 Can you cut energy costs?

 - Lifts